 For me, because I have the option, I don’t use assistive technology for absolutely everything.
 I’ve only considered using assistive technology seriously when I started university in 2013.

 Because I was doing a Creative and Professional Writing degree, it was clear that there was going to be a lot of writing involved.
-There was no guarantee that I would be able to type everything up in time, by only using two fingers on the keyboard without a fast typist beside me.
+There was no guarantee that I would be able to type everything up in time, by only using 2 fingers on the keyboard without a fast typist beside me.
 I was lucky in the sense that I got quite a lot of help through Disabled Students’ Allowance (DSA) at uni.

 I’ve always had the habit of writing nearly everything by hand so I can literally see what I am typing, rather than transferring my thoughts straight onto a computer.
 I have never been able to do it.
 The only exception is when I compose emails.
-But even then, if my email is really long and I’m really exhausted, I would probably end up using some sort of assistive technology.
+But even then, if my email is very long and I’m exhausted, I would probably end up using some sort of assistive technology.

 Technology has so many uses